 - Single or two-staged anterior decompression with bone grafting followed by correction of kyphosis and posterior instrumentation

-- Single stage kyphosis correction by extra pleural anterolateral approach.
+- Single stage kyphosis correction by the extrapleural anterolateral approach.

 Kyphosis correction in healed lesion

-The the patient should be warned about the risk of neural deterioration and life risk.
+The patient should be warned about the risk of neural deterioration and life risk.

 Corrective surgery for established deformity is difficult, has to be staged, and also is hazardous with a high complication rate.
 There also is a constant danger of paraplegia because of the need for meticulous debridement of the tissues all around the spinal cord before osteotomy.
 The patient must have prolonged postoperative immobilization in a halo-pelvic apparatus and a body cast until consolidation occurs.

 - Jain AK, Jena AN, Dhammi IK, Kumar S. Fate of intervertebral disc space in paradiscal tuberculous lesions.
 Indian J Orthop.
 1999;33:90–4.